AgentTorch/AgentTorch/docs/tutorials/runner_optimizations/index.md

 ### End‑to‑end script timing

-`example_v2.py` also measures total script time and per‑section timings to help profile initialization and simulation step performance.
+You can also measure total script time and per‑section timings to profile initialization and simulation step performance.

 ```python
 if __name__ == "__main__":